 - the minimum DUI penalty authorized by law,

-- if the case has significant flaws, the prosecutor may even ask you to plead guilty to a reduced DUI charge with a lighter sentence, such as
+- if the case has significant flaws, the prosecutor may even ask you to plead guilty to a reduced DUI charge with a lighter sentence, such as:

-- a “wet” reckless under California Vehicle Code 23103 per 23103.5 VC,
+- “wet” reckless under Vehicle Code 23103 per 23103.5 VC,

-- a “dry” reckless under California Vehicle Code 23103 VC,
+- “dry” reckless under Vehicle Code 23103 VC,

-- an exhibition of speed under California Vehicle Code 23109(c) VC,
+- exhibition of speed under Vehicle Code 23109(c) VC,

-- Penal Code 647(f) drunk in public, or even
+- drunk in public under Penal Code 647(f) PC, or even

 The arraignment is really the first opportunity for the defense attorney to receive the police report and blood or breath BAC analysis reports.
 The prosecutor usually provides these to the defense at the first court date.

-And most attorneys who regularly defend DUI cases at the Van Nuys Courthouse will automatically request a two-week continuance which allows the attorney to conduct some additional investigation on the case.
+Most attorneys who regularly defend DUI cases at the Van Nuys Courthouse will automatically request a two-week continuance which allows the attorney to conduct some additional investigation on the case.
+There are two advantages to doing this:

 - it keeps the prosecutor’s offer on the table, and